ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ### Chaos Gorilla (deprecated or not publicaly released)

-Chaos Gorilla drops a full Amazon "Availability Zone" (one or more entire data centers serving a geographical region).
+Chaos Gorilla drops a full AWS "Availability Zone" (one or more entire data centers serving a geographical region).

 ### Latency Monkey (deprecated or not publicaly released)

 Introduces communication delays to simulate degradation or outages in a network.
-While Netflix never publicly released the Latency Monkey code, and it eventually evolved into their Failure Injection Testing (FIT) service.
+Netflix never publicly released the Latency Monkey code, and it eventually evolved into their Failure Injection Testing (FIT) service.

+### FIT (Failure Injection Testing)

+Was build to inject microservice level failures.
+Latency monkey adds a delay and/or failure on the server side of a request for a given service.
+This provides us good insight into how calling applications behave when their dependency slows down — threads pile up, the network becomes congested, etc.
+Latency monkey also impacts all calling applications — whether they want to participate or not, and can result in customer pain if proper fallback handling, timeouts, and bulkheads don’t work as expected.
+What we need is a way to limit the impact of failure testing while still breaking things in realistic ways.nThis is where FIT comes in.

 ### Doctor Monkey (deprecated or not publicaly released)